 Formed in the fall of 2018 by Juilliard students Mary Grace Johnson, Katherine Kyu Hyeon Lim, Hannah Burnett and Iona Batchelder, the Unison Quartet has been selected to participate in the Juilliard String Quartet Seminar in May 2019, and in Perlman Music Program’s Chamber Music Workshop and Aspen Music Festival’s Center for Advanced Quartet Studies for the summer of 2020 and 2021.
 Members of the quartet have been prize winners in the Fischoff and MTNA chamber music competitions and have spent summers of 2017 and 2018 at Kneisel Hall Chamber Music Festival, where they met.
 Dedicated to the performance of 20th and 21st century chamber music, they have recently performed works by Bartok, Shostakovich, Gubaidulina, and Schoenberg in unconventional venues across New York City.
 The quartet has studied under renowned chamber musicians Ron Copes, Astrid Schween, Joel Smirnoff, Roger Tapping and Laurie Smukler.

 Groupmuse is an online platform enabling communities to come together around great art – an online social network that connects musicians directly to audiences through sociable and connective chamber music gatherings.
 Before COVID-19, Groupmuse would organize hundreds of chamber music concert house parties (called groupmuses) every month.
 When the Pandemic struck, the platform quickly moved all our operations online — giving musicians a container with which to hold their live-streamed performances in a socially connective way.
-Since mid-2020, Lim is a Groupmuse staff emcee and a member of their musician co-op founding council who work closely with the Groupmuse team to develop the platform for musicians and audience.
+Since mid-2020, Lim is a Groupmuse staff and a musician-owner.
+She is also a member of the musician co-op founding council who work closely with the Groupmuse team to develop the platform for musicians and audience.